AZProductions/Kookaburra/README.md

 ----

 ## Description
-Kookaburra is a free, cross-platform programming language.
-The syntax is efficient and easy to master.
+Kookaburra is a simple programming language.
+With Kookaburra you can choose between the powerful CLI (command-line-interface), or start scripting with its intuitive syntax.
+The syntax is simple and efficient.
+Create apps/games and more that are fine-tuned to perfection.
+Kookaburra is completely free to use, with local files and no data collection.
+Our aim is to power creativity and inspire young developers.
+That's why we care about privacy and safety.
+We love hearing feedback to improve Kookaburra.

 ###### ***Remember, KookaburraShell is still in Pre-Release.
 Features may vary in the final release.***